baillielab/sequential-gwas/docs/src/dnanexus.md

 ### Cromwell

-To create apps you will need [cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/) as well.
+To run [WDL](https://openwdl.org/) workflows locally you will need [cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/) as well.
+If you are planning to extend the capabilities of this package, [this page](https://github.com/dnanexus/dxCompiler/blob/develop/doc/ExpertOptions.md) will be of interest.

 ## Logging in